 Why are you creating content?
 Maybe, bring more sales, leads, or get people to trust you so on.
 Whatever the reason might be, make sure your content has a proper plan to get the purpose done.

 Posting an article won’t make you successful at all, there are a lot more things behind the scenes.
 You have to market your content to grab the right audience for your purpose.

 For example, share it with other platforms like social media, link building, SEO so on.
 Only then you will get your audience, not just increasing blog posts.

 5. Low Competition Keyword

-Many of you are blogging randomly which is totally bad ideas.
+Many of you are blogging randomly which is totally bad idea.
 That’s you never get traffic without getting targeted with the right keywords.

 Before you hunt your target make sure the process is easy and excellent.
 So, find the low competition keyword so that you can get things done more smoothly.

 Prepare at least 100 keywords that you can write blog posts hassle free.
 When you have a bounce of content ideas, it might help you to understand which article you should post next.

 On the other hand, without having keywords in your hand like you’re in the middle of the ocean.
 In these cases, you start producing articles without purpose which will never bring success.